danli-ds/danliIDEA.github.io/CV/index.md

 ### Conference presentations

-1. Benton, S. L., & **Li, D.** (2015, April).
-Course circumstances and teaching methods related to student ratings.
-Paper presented at the meeting of the American Educational Research Association, Chicago.
+1. Benton, S. L., & **Li, D.** (2015, April). *Course circumstances and teaching methods related to student ratings.* Paper presented at the meeting of the American Educational Research Association, Chicago.
-1. Ryalls, K. R., Benton, S. L., & **Li, D.** (2015, March).
-Internationalization of IDEA systems: Bringing IDEA to Saudi Arabia.
+1. Ryalls, K. R., Benton, S. L., & **Li, D.** (2015, March). *Internationalization of IDEA systems: Bringing IDEA to Saudi Arabia*.
 Paper presented at the Seminar on University Measurement and Evaluation: Between Theory and Practice, Saudi Arabia, Tabuk.
-1. Ryalls, K. R., Benton, S. L., & **Li, D.** (2015, March).
-The past, present, and future of The IDEA Center.
-Paper presented at the Seminar on University Measurement and Evaluation: Between Theory and Practice, Saudi Arabia, Tabuk.
+1. Ryalls, K. R., Benton, S. L., & **Li, D.** (2015, March). *The past, present, and future of The IDEA Center.
+Paper presented at the Seminar on University Measurement and Evaluation: Between Theory and Practice*, Saudi Arabia, Tabuk.
-1. Benton, S. L., **Li, D.**, & Brown, R. (2014, November).
-Which teaching methods are related to student progress in introductory STEM courses?
-Presentation at Association of American Colleges and Universities Transforming STEM in Higher Education Conference, Atlanta.
+1. Benton, S. L., **Li, D.**, & Brown, R. (2014, November). *Which teaching methods are related to student progress in introductory STEM courses?* Presentation at Association of American Colleges and Universities Transforming STEM in Higher Education Conference, Atlanta, GA.
-1. Benton, S. L., **Li, D.**, & Brown, R. (2014, August).
-Teaching methods associated with student progress in first-year STEM courses.
+1. Benton, S. L., **Li, D.**, & Brown, R. (2014, August). *Teaching methods associated with student progress in first-year STEM courses*.
 Paper presented at the meeting of the American Psychological Association, Washington, D.C.
-1. Benton, S. L., **Li, D.**, & Goodyear, R. K. (2014, August).
-Effective leadership in the assessment of learning outcomes.
+1. Benton, S. L., **Li, D.**, & Goodyear, R. K. (2014, August). *Effective leadership in the assessment of learning outcomes*.
 Paper presented at the meeting of the American Psychological Association, Washington, D.C.
-1. Benton, S. L., **Li, D.**, & Pallett, W. (2013, August).
-In higher education, class size matters.
+1. Benton, S. L., **Li, D.**, & Pallett, W. (2013, August). *In higher education, class size matters*.
 Paper presented at the meeting of the American Psychological Association, Honolulu, Hawaii.
-1. Benton, S. L., Brown, R., & **Li, D.** (2013, August).
-Which learning outcomes and teaching methods are instructors really emphasizing in STEM courses?
-Paper presented at the meeting of the American Psychological Association, Honolulu, Hawaii.
+1. Benton, S. L., Brown, R., & **Li, D.** (2013, August). *Which learning outcomes and teaching methods are instructors really emphasizing in STEM courses?* Paper presented at the meeting of the American Psychological Association, Honolulu, Hawaii.
-1. Ryalls, K. R., **Li, D.**, & Kinzie, J. (2013, November).
-Integrating IDEA Teaching Methods with NSSE’s Engagement Indicators.
-Papre presented at the 38th Annual POD Conference, Pittsburg, pennsylvania.
+1. Ryalls, K. R., **Li, D.**, & Kinzie, J. (2013, November). *Integrating IDEA Teaching Methods with NSSE’s Engagement Indicators.* Papre presented at the 38th Annual POD Conference, Pittsburg, pennsylvania.
-1. Benton, S. L., Guo, M., **Li, D.**, & Gross, A. (2013, April).
-Student ratings, teacher standards, and critical thinking skills.
-Paper presented at the annual meeting of the American Educational Research Association, San Francisco.
+1. Benton, S. L., Guo, M., **Li, D.**, & Gross, A. (2013, April). *Student ratings, teacher standards, and critical thinking skills*.
+Paper presented at the annual meeting of the American Educational Research Association, San Francisco, CA.
-1. Benton, S. L., Webster, R., Gross, A., & Pallett, W. H., & **Li, D.** (2013, April).
-Instructor and student perceptions of course experiences in online and face-to-face classes.
-Paper presented at the meeting of the American Educational Research Association, San Francisco.
+1. Benton, S. L., Webster, R., Gross, A., & Pallett, W. H., & **Li, D.** (2013, April). *Instructor and student perceptions of course experiences in online and face-to-face classes*.
+Paper presented at the meeting of the American Educational Research Association, San Francisco, CA.
-1. **Li, D.** (2008).
-“By the People, For the People: Citizen Journalistic Practices on Wikinews.”
-94th Annual Convention of the National Communication Association, San Diego, CA, November 21-24.
+1. **Li, D.** (2008, November). *By the People, For the People: Citizen Journalistic Practices on Wikinews.* Paper presented at the 94th Annual Convention of the National Communication Association, San Diego, CA.
-1. **Li, D.**, & Walejko, G. (2007).
-Abandoned Blogs and Splogs: The Perils of Sampling Bloggers.
-Annual conference of the Association of Internet Researchers, Vancouver, Canada, October 17-20.
+1. **Li, D.**, & Walejko, G. (2007, October). *Abandoned Blogs and Splogs: The Perils of Sampling Bloggers*.
+Paper presented at the Annual conference of the Association of Internet Researchers, Vancouver, Canada.
-1. **Li, D.** (2007).
-“Why Do You Blog: A Uses-and-Gratifications Inquiry into Bloggers’ Motivations.”
-57th Annual Conference of the International Communication Association, San Francisco, CA, May 24-28.
+1. **Li, D.** (2007, May). *Why Do You Blog: A Uses-and-Gratifications Inquiry into Bloggers’ Motivations.* Paper presented at the 57th Annual Conference of the International Communication Association, San Francisco, CA.
-1. Ann, S. J., & **Li, D.** (2007).
-“Social Networking Circuit: The Interaction between College Students' Online and Offline Social Networking Activities.”
-Workshop on Public Practices, Social Software: Examining Social Practices in Networked Publics at the Third International Conference on
-Communities and Technologies, East Lansing, MI.
-June 28.
+1. Ann, S. J., & **Li, D.** (2007, June). *Social Networking Circuit: The Interaction between College Students' Online and Offline Social Networking Activities.* Paper presented at the Workshop on Public Practices, Social Software: Examining Social Practices in Networked Publics at the Third International Conference on Communities and Technologies, East Lansing, MI.

 #### Research and Technical reports

-1.  **Li, D.**, Benton, S. L., Brown, R., Ryalls, K. R., & Sullivan, P. (2016).
-IDEA Technical Report No. 19: Analysis of IDEA Student Ratings of Instruction System, 2015 Pilot Data.
+1.  **Li, D.**, Benton, S. L., Brown, R., Ryalls, K. R., & Sullivan, P. (2016). *IDEA Technical Report No. 19: Analysis of IDEA Student Ratings of Instruction System, 2015 Pilot Data*.
 Manhattan, KS: The IDEA Center.
-1. Benton, S. L., & **Li, D.** (2015).
-IDEA Research Report No. 9, Teaching Methods Associated with Student Progress in General Education Courses.
+1. Benton, S. L., & **Li, D.** (2015). *IDEA Research Report No. 9, Teaching Methods Associated with Student Progress in General Education Courses*.
 Manhattan, KS: The IDEA Center.
-1. Benton, S. L., & **Li, D.** (2015).
-IDEA Research Report No. 8: Validity and reliability of IDEA Teaching Essentials.
+1. Benton, S. L., & **Li, D.** (2015). *IDEA Research Report No. 8: Validity and reliability of IDEA Teaching Essentials*.
 Manhattan, KS: The IDEA Center.
-1. Benton, S. L., **Li, D.**, Brown, R., Guo, M., & Sullivan, P. (2015).
-IDEA Technical Report No. 18: Revising the IDEA Student Ratings of Instruction System, 2002-2011 Data.
+1. Benton, S. L., **Li, D.**, Brown, R., Guo, M., & Sullivan, P. (2015). *IDEA Technical Report No. 18: Revising the IDEA Student Ratings of Instruction System, 2002-2011 Data*.
 Manhattan, KS: The IDEA Center.

 #### Editorial notes

-1. Ryalls, K. R., Benton, S. L., Barr, J., & **Li, D.** (2016).
-Response to “Bias Against Female Instructors.”
-The IDEA Center: Manhattan, KS.
+1. Ryalls, K. R., Benton, S. L., Barr, J., & **Li, D.** (2016). *Response to “Bias Against Female Instructors”* The IDEA Center: Manhattan, KS.
-1. Benton, S. L., & **Li, D.** (2015).
-Response to “A Better Way to Evaluate Undergraduate Teaching.”
-The IDEA Center: Manhattan, KS.
+1. Benton, S. L., & **Li, D.** (2015). *Response to “A Better Way to Evaluate Undergraduate Teaching”* The IDEA Center: Manhattan, KS.

 ### Research Experience